16 Common Personal Loan Terms You Should Know

 Loan Amortization

-Amortization is the process of paying down a personal loan with fixed payments.
-Your loan's amortization schedule describes how much you'll pay each month, when you'll make the payment and how that payment will be divided up between paying off accrued interest and your principal balance.
+Amortization is the process of paying down a personal loan with fixed payments that get split between the loan's principal balance and interest.
+Your loan's amortization schedule describes how much you'll pay each month, when you'll make the payment and how that payment will be divided up.
+Personal loans often have a fixed interest rate, so the monthly payments stay the same throughout the life of the loan.

 Loan Origination Fee